-1. Soak the sultanas in the rum and put to one side
+1. In a small bowl, soak the sultanas in the rum and put to one side.

-2. Line a large baking tray with baking parchment and spray with oil or grease with butter
+2. Line a large baking tray with baking paper and spray with oil.

 3. Set a small bowl of iced water near the stove, you’ll need it later.

-6. Take the toffee off the heat, add the vanilla and whisk with an electric whisk for 5 minutes (10 if you’re doing it by hand).
-It’s the whisking that turns toffee into fudge.
+6. Take off the heat, add the vanilla and whisk with an electric whisk for 5 mins – it’s the whisking that turns toffee into fudge.

-7. Once it’s the thickness of peanut butter fold in the soaked sultanas, rum and a pinch of salt until combined.
-Finally pour it into the tray and pop in the fridge to set for no longer than 2 hours (the fudge will go too hard).
+7. Once the fudge has the consistency of loose peanut butter, fold in the soaked sultanas, rum and salt.
+Pour into the lined tray and set in the fridge for a maximum of 2 hrs – the fudge will become too hard if left for longer.